replicatedhq/kURL/docs/arch/adr-005-host-packages.md

 It is likely that the server already has access to official mirrors or satellite package repositories.
 If the packages are available in a repository, then kURL will install the packages from there.

-A set of Troubleshoot HostPreflights will be run at the start of installation to determine if any of the packages are not available.
+A set of preflights will be run at the start of installation to determine if any of the packages are not available.
 If not available, the script will exit early with a friendly message to the user detailing the missing packages, including a command to install these packages.
 In addition to these preflights, we must document host OS package requirements in the kURL add-on documentation.

 kURL will treat add-ons that are host packages themselves a bit differently (Containerd, Docker, Kubernetes Kubelet, Collectd).
-These will continue to be bundled along with the add-on archive.
+These will continue to be bundled along with the add-on archive and installed from the bundle as we do today.
-We will attempt to install these host packages from their hosted package repositories when possible for online installations.
-If not possible, we will install the package distributed in the add-on archive.
 Sub-dependencies will no longer be packaged along with the add-on archive and will be installed from remote repositories.

 We will roll this solution out for new host OS versions.